 Serve immediately or store in an airtight container for up to a week.

 Who doesn’t enjoy chocolate, right?
-Make your Mexican Christmas Cookies chocolatey by mixing in some unsweetened cocoa powder with the flour.
+Make your Mexican Wedding Cookies chocolatey by mixing in some unsweetened cocoa powder with the flour.
 Your children will undoubtedly appreciate this simple change!

 With or without nuts

-Although these cookies are naturally known for their nutty flavor, you can always leave it out and it won’t make a big difference, but you can also add more to your liking.
+Although these cookies are naturally known for their nutty flavor, you can leave out the nuts, and it won’t make a big difference.
+Add a few more nuts if those are a family favorite.

-These Mexican Christmas Cookies pair well with the Dark Chocolate Chai Latte; the combination is enough to make you feel like it’s Christmas morning!
+These cookies pair well with the Dark Chocolate Chai Latte; the combination is enough to make you feel like it’s Christmas morning!

 - To get the perfect cookie shape, scoop the dough with an ice cream scoop or cookie scoop, and then shape it with your hands.